[Last updated October 2017]

 Note: based on 2014 information.

 |Minimum monthly fee of US$39.
 One-time set up US$89.
 Minimum US$15,000 first transaction.
 Shipping & fabrication fees apply (unknown).
 May consign metals already owned by customers.
 No online services for customers.|

 |0.65 – 0.85% annually.
 Minimum monthly fee of C$50.
 Transfer in fee C$35, withdraw fee C$75.
 No fabrication costs as only stores coins and bars.
 Shipping fees unknown.
 Limited online services for customers.|

 |1% for gold and 1.9% for silver annually.
 Fabrication fees from A$250 to 5%.
 Minimum first transaction A$5,000 Aus/NZ residents or A$50,000 rest of world.
 Minimum subsequent transactions A$5,000.Collection in person or delivery from the mint is possible (fees unknown).|

 |0.75% for gold and 1.25% for silver annually.
 Deposit and withdraw fees €42.
 Fabrication and shipping fees unknown.
 Minimum first transaction €7500.
 Transfer of existing metals is possible.|

 |Gold 1% annually.
 Minimum £90 annual storage fee.
 Transfer out minimum fee £120. £240 for an individual audit of account.
 Fabrication and shipping fees unknown|

-Insurance is another cost.
+Insurance is another cost not accounted for here.
 The online bailment services are all fully insured whereas safe deposit boxes typically have very low insurance pay outs, though many offer options to buy additional coverage.
-Precious metals are a form of insurance so it’s a very personal decision just how much you want to spend ‘insuring your insurance’.
+Precious metals are a form of insurance so it’s a personal decision just how much you want to spend ‘insuring your insurance’.